 - There are 5 total graded bi-weekly discussions to be participated over the course of this class. - You will find the discussion instructions available on Canvas.
 Your participation will be graded on individual basis.
-The discussions are graded primarily based on participation and effort, rather than correctness.
-If you have made a reasonable effort you will receive full credit for it. - No late submission will be graded.
+The discussions are graded primarily based on participation and effort.
+But you have to put reasonable effort to make sure that you final submission is correct. - No late submission will be graded.
 Please plan to participate in the discussion assigned for the particular weeks before the deadline (you will find the deadlines in the weekly schedule document).
 And it should not take more than two hours to complete this graded assignment.

-If you have a problem with an assignment, quiz or discussion grade, you must contact the ULA who graded your assignment, or the instructor through EMAIL within ONE WEEK of receiving your grade.
+If you have a problem with an assignment, quiz or discussion grade, you must contact the GTA/ULA who graded your assignment, or the instructor through EMAIL within ONE WEEK of receiving your grade.